One-Trick Pony (film)

 One-Trick Pony is a 1980 feature film written by and starring Paul Simon and directed by Robert M. Young.
-It also stars Blair Brown, Rip Torn, Joan Hackett, Mare Winningham, Michael Pearlman, Lou Reed, and Allen Garfield (credited under his birth name, Allen Goorwitz).
+It also stars Blair Brown, Rip Torn, Joan Hackett, Mare Winningham, Michael Pearlman, Lou Reed in his feature film debut, and Allen Garfield (credited under his birth name, Allen Goorwitz).
+Receiving mixed reviews from critics, the film bombed at the box office.

-The song "Late in the Evening," from the film's soundtrack, hit number 6 on the Billboard Hot 100 chart, while the title song peaked at number 40.
+The song "Late in the Evening" from the film's soundtrack hit number 6 on the Billboard Hot 100 chart, while the title song peaked at number 40.
 After years of being available only on videocassette and laserdisc, One-Trick Pony was released by Warner Bros. on DVD in 2009.

 Synopsis

-Paul Simon plays Jonah Levin, a once-popular folk-rock musician who has not had a hit in ten years, and now opens for bands like the B-52's (Levin's bandmates are played by musicians Steve Gadd, Eric Gale, Tony Levin, and Richard Tee, all of whom similarly backed Simon on One-Trick Ponys soundtrack album).
+Jonah Levin (Paul Simon) is a once-popular folk-rock musician who has not had a hit in ten years, and now opens for bands like the B-52's.
 He is trying to record a new album, but faces a number of obstacles, including an indifferent record-company executive (Rip Torn) who is pressuring him to create a hit record with the help of a trendy producer (Lou Reed).
-Jonah is also trying to restore his relationship with his estranged wife, Marion (Blair Brown), and young son, Matty (Michael Pearlman).
+Jonah is also trying to restore his relationship with his estranged wife, Marion (Blair Brown), and maintain his relationship with his young son, Matty (Michael Pearlman).